sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 #.
 Click the **Project Name** where you want to create your dataset.
 #.
 Click the **Datasets** tab in upper-middle bar on the Project page.

-Step 2 : Select the Method to Create Dataset
+Step 2 : Select the Mode to Create Dataset
 =============

 #.
 Click **Create** on the **Dataset Page**.
 #.
-Select the method to create the dataset from the **drop-down** list.
+Select the mode to create the dataset from the **drop-down** list.
 Choose any one of the below:

    * From Existing File
    * By Uploading New File